Externships

 Is there a minimum or maximum number of students that must participate?

 On average, employers select 10-15 students.
-Some employers take as few as 5, some take as many as 30.
-Employers are able to set the maximum and minimum numbers of students, so you have control over how many students are able to sign up for your externship.
+Some employers take as few as 5, some take as many as 25.
+We recommend 8-10, depending on your facilities, for optimal student interaction.
+Employers are able to set the maximum number of students so that you have control over how many students attend.

 What have other companies’ externship visits looked like?

 This can vary widely between employers.
+We recommend 10 am – 3 pm depending on the company’s availability to accommodate student schedules.
 Some do a full day of activities, others do a half day (ex: 10am-3pm).
 Students most enjoy being able to tour facilities and talk to actual engineers who can provide insight into what kinds of projects they work on and what their day-to-day is like.
 Short presentations about the company’s work, vision and culture also go over well.
-Meals are usually provided for students by the company dependent on the length and time of the visit.
+A light lunch is usually provided for students depending on the length and time of the visit.

 Would the students be able to showcase themselves to recruiters/engineers while they’re visiting with us?